ATAC-Seq Services

 Figure 1: Active Motif’s ATAC-Seq assay reliably detects regions of open chromatin.

-DNAse-Seq, which has long been the gold standard for generating genome-wide profiles of open chromatin, is shown above in blue.
+DNAse-Seq, which has long been the gold standard for generating genome-wide profiles of open chromatin, is shown in blue.
 The utility of DNAse-Seq has been limited since it requires tens of millions of cells and is technically challenging.
-Active Motif’s ATAC-Seq (shown above in green), uses only 50,000 cells and provides data that is comparable to DNAse-Seq.
+Active Motif’s ATAC-Seq (shown in green), uses only 50,000 cells and provides data that is comparable to DNAse-Seq.

 ATAC-Seq Data 2